ISSuh/simpledb/README.md

 standalone: false

 # raft node option
-# this option is used when standalone option is true
+# this option is used when standalone option is false
 node:
   # node id
   node_id: 0